1. Blog

 There are three versions - Virtual DJ Free, Virtual DJ Pro, and Virtual DJ Business.
 Each offers a range of additional features for an extra cost.

-The Virtual DJ software is a little clunky compared to others on the market, and there are a few annoying elements and limitations.
-Also, the customer service is known to be pretty bad!
+I think the Virtual DJ software is a little clunky compared to others on the market, and there are a few annoying elements and limitations.
+Also, the customer suppoer is a bit lacking in my experience.

-How To Choose The Right DJ Software For You#
+How To Choose The Right Windows DJ Software For You#

 Type - Live or Studio#